Local git conventions¶

 When contributing a patch, use this list as a checklist of Apache Arrow workflow:

-Submit the patch as a GitHub pull request against the master branch.
+Submit the patch as a GitHub pull request against the main branch.

-So that your pull request syncs with the JIRA issue, prefix your pull request name with the JIRA issue id (ex: ARROW-767: [C++] Filesystem abstraction).
+So that your pull request syncs with the GitHub issue, prefix your pull request title with the GitHub issue id (ex: GH-14866: [C++] Remove internal GroupBy implementation).
+Similarly prefix your pull request name with the JIRA issue id (ex: ARROW-767: [C++] Filesystem abstraction) in case the issue is still located in Jira.

 Give the pull request a clear, brief description: when the pull request is merged, this will be retained in the extended commit message.